 Johnny Cash's late career renaissance on producer Rick Rubin's American Recordings label somehow managed to make the Man in Black an even cooler customer for devoted fans who otherwise might've never heard any version of Nine Inch Nail's "Hurt."
 It also won over curious young listeners interested to hear how an aging country musician interpreted Trent Reznor's dark lyrics.
 Both trends continue over 15 years later, making the recording one of the most groundbreaking singles from Cash's lengthy career.

 Cash recorded the song for 2002 covers album American IV: the Man Comes Around.
-Like other albums recorded by Rubin, Cash's gravely voice takes center-stage, accompanied by a sparse arrangement that awakens even more goose-bumps.
+Like other albums recorded by Rubin, Cash's gravely voice takes center-stage.
+Accompanied by a sparse arrangement it awakens even more goose-bumps.

 While the original song spoke of depression, if not suicide, Cash's voice, lyrics and prior reputation masterfully transform it into a gloomy yet hopeful statement of faith and mortality.
 Both Cash and his wife June Carter Cash, who appears in the music video, passed away in 2003, making it an eerie closing statement of a long creative journey.